RWS/studio-api-docs/apiconcepts/translationmemory/exporting_to_a_tmx_file.md

 ```
 ***

-The function requires the file name and path of the TM and the TMX export file as parameters.
+The method requires the TM path and the TMX export file path as parameters.

-Start by opening the TM and by creating an exporter object:
+Start by opening the TM and creating an exporter object:

 # [C#](#tab/tabid-2)
 ```cs